Research & Science

-Responding to needs in the field, the MRF has spearheaded several scientific initiatives including: the MRFBC (MRF Breakthrough Consortium) to foster multi-institutional translational research and the creation of CURE OM (Community United for Research and Education of Ocular Melanoma) to accelerate research and treatments focused on the most common malignant tumor of the eye and initiatives that focus on rare melanoma subsets such as pediatric and mucosal, and the conduct of various scientific meetings.
-The MRF has also established important partnerships with leading research organizations in order to advance its initiatives.
+In addition to research grants, the Melanoma Research Foundation (MRF) brings focus to unmet needs through its initiatives: the MRFBC (MRF Breakthrough Consortium) to foster multi-institutional translational research; CURE OM (Community United for Research and Education of Ocular Melanoma) to accelerate research and treatments focused on the most common malignant tumor of the eye; rare melanoma subtypes such as pediatric and mucosal melanoma; national strategy meetings such as metastatic melanoma to the brain; and training for advocates to participate in peer-review research committees.

 Founded in 2011, CURE OM (the Community United for Research and Education of Ocular Melanoma) is the MRF’s initiative to increase awareness, education, and research for ocular melanoma, while improving the lives of people affected by this disease.